 When a non-AP MLD is operating in the EMLSR mode with an AP MLD supporting the EMLSR mode, the following applies:

-— The non-AP MLD shall be able to listen on the EMLSR link(s), by having its affiliated non-AP
+a) The non-AP MLD shall be able to listen on the EMLSR link(s), by having its affiliated non-AP

 STA(s) corresponding to those links in awake state.
-The listening operation includes CCA and receiving the initial Control frame of frame exchanges that is initiated by the AP MLD.
+The listening operation includes CCA and receiving the initial Control frame of frame exchanges that (#16923)are initiated by the AP MLD.

 NOTE 2—A non-AP STA operating on one of the EMLSR links can change its power management mode and follows the procedure in 11.2 (Power management).
 A non-AP STA can listen on one of the EMLSR links in active mode or in PS mode when it is in awake state.

+(#17857)b) On the EMLSR link(s), the group addressed frame(s) that are expected to be received by the non-AP

+MLD shall be buffered and delivered following the rules defined in 35.3.15 (Multi-link operation group addressed frames).

-— An AP affiliated with the AP MLD that initiates frame exchanges that are not group addressed Data or Management frames with the non-AP MLD on one of the EMLSR links shall begin the frame exchanges by transmitting the initial Control frame to the non-AP MLD with the limitations specified below.
+c) An AP affiliated with the AP MLD that initiates frame exchanges that are (#15026)neither group addressed Data (#15026)nor group addressed Management frames with the non-AP MLD on one of the EMLSR links shall begin the frame exchanges by transmitting the initial Control frame to the non-AP MLD with the limitations specified below.

 • The initial Control frame of frame exchanges shall be sent in the non-HT PPDU or non-HT